Nathan R. Hardy

 During law school, Nathan worked with nine other students to help research, draft, and advocate for the passage of a juvenile justice reform bill and served as a judicial extern to the Honorable Margaret M. Morrow of the United States District Court for the Central District of California.

-Nathan currently serves on the advisory council for East Los Angeles College’s Pathway to Law Transfer Program, which helps provide mentorship opportunities and resources to community college students interested in pursuing a career in law.
+Nathan currently serves as Co-Chair of the University of Southern California (USC) Gould Alumni Association of Los Angeles and is the immediate past Co-Chair of the American Constitution Society’s Los Angeles Lawyer Chapter.
+He also serves on the advisory council for East Los Angeles College’s Pathway to Law Transfer Program, which helps provide mentorship opportunities and resources to community college students interested in pursuing a career in law.